Ginkgolide: Ginkgolide A

 Ginkgolide A has a chemical formula of C_{20}H_{24}O_{9}, its CAS No. is 15291-75-5.

 Aside from the G. Biloba tree, this ginkgolide has also been reported to be present in Machilus wangchiana.
 It is also biologically active.

 A study has concluded that Ginkgolide A can induce the CYP1A2 enzyme, but not as much as other chemicals present in Ginkgo.
 This means that Ginkgolide A can increase the action of CYP1A2.
 Ginkgolide A also acts as an antagonist of glycine receptors and α_{1}β_{2}γ_{2L} GABA_{A} receptors.
 Additionally, it acts as a powerful PAF antagonist.

 Ginkgolide B

 Ginkgolide B, specifically, is a diterpenoid trilactone with six five-membered rings.
 It contains a spiro[4,4]-nonane carbocyclic ring, a tetrahydrofuran ring, and a very specific tert-butyl group at one of the rings (Figure 1).

 The class of ginkgolides was first isolated from the tree Ginkgo biloba in 1932.
 Structural elucidation was accomplished in 1967 by Maruyama et al.

+Ginkgolide C

+Ginkgolide C is a ginkgolide with the chemical formula of C_{20}H_{24}O_{11} and the CAS number 15291-76-6.
+It is an inhibitor of PAFR with an IC50 value of 7.5μM.
+This ginkgolide also appears to possess anti-inflammatory properties and activity against oxidative stress.
+A total synthesis of Ginkgolide C has also been reported.